 What is something hard that we are facing as a family? (big or small)

 God’s people, Abraham’s family, the Hebrews, were slaves in Egypt for 400 years.
 But finally they were going to be free.
-God sent Moses to demand that Pharaoh, the king of Egypt, allow the Hebrews to leave so that they could worship God.
-Pharaoh didn’t listen at first.
-But after the ten plagues he finally told Moses to take his people and leave.
+After the ten plagues Pharaoh decided to let the Hebrews go.

-But it wasn’t long before Pharaoh changed his mind and decided to chase after the Hebrews and make them his slaves again.
+But it wasn’t long before Pharaoh changed his mind…again…and decided to chase after the Hebrews and make them his slaves.
 The Hebrews who left happy and rejoicing now were being chased by Pharaoh’s army with chariots, spears, and swords.
 And, even worse, the Hebrews were trapped at the edge of a large body of water called the Red Sea.
 They couldn’t go forward or they would all drown.
 And they couldn’t go backwards or they would all be killed by Pharaoh’s army.